Crunch-io/nightwatch-vrt/README.md

 ## Description

-Nightwatch VRT provides extends [nightwatch.js](http://nightwatchjs.org/) with an assertion that captures a screenshot of a DOM element identified by a selector and compares the screenshot against a baseline screenshot.
-If the baseline screenshot does not exist, it'll be created the first time you run the test and the assertion will pass.
+Nightwatch VRT extends [nightwatch.js](http://nightwatchjs.org/) with an assertion that captures a screenshot of a DOM element identified by a selector and compares the screenshot against a baseline screenshot.
+If the baseline screenshot does not exist, it will be created the first time you run the test and the assertion will pass.

 ## Configuration

 In order to use nightwatch-vrt, you should include the following sections in your nightwatch [configuration file](http://nightwatchjs.org/gettingstarted#settings-file)

 #### Custom commands and assertions